Volunteer in Cape Verde with Abroad Escape.

 Friday

 Your final Kriolu class, then another trip out with local fishermen.
 Afterwards, you visit nearby agricultural fields to see farming shaped by volcanic terrain, steep slopes and scarce water.
-You will also visit the project site where you begin the following Monday, so you arrive next week already comfortable with the setting.
+You will also visit the project site where you begin the following Monday, so you arrive next week already familiar with the setting.

 The schedule can be adjusted based on local conditions and unforeseen circumstances.